SaladTechnologies/salad-kitchen-docs/content/docs/faq/Jobs/What-are-Batch-Jobs.md

 While Batch Jobs are usually short, most other [Container Jobs](https://Community.salad.com/new-feature-container-environments-now-available/) are long-running.
-These longer Container Jobs can often run for weeks or months at a time, and are usually used for workloads that require continuous processing power, or regularly recieve new data to work on.
-It's common to regularly recieve the same Jobs.
+These longer Container Jobs can often run for weeks or months at a time, and are usually used for workloads that require continuous processing power, or regularly receive new data to work on.
+It's common to regularly receive the same Jobs.
 An example of this is to serve AI Inference or Machine Learning models.